Wichtiger Hinweis

 Important information about replacing the heating system

-Here you will find all the important information about the Building Energy Act (GEG) and heating replacement.
+Here you will find all the important information on the Building Energy Act (GEG) and heating replacement.

 Heat pumps and geothermal probes; notification of boreholes for installation